nyl-auster/rust-memo/README.md

 This is a summary of Rust book second edition.
 I'm a very beginner, you can PR if you spotted any mistake / misunderstanding.

+Legend :
+💡: additionnal informations or tip
+⚠️: be sure to duly note this fact
+🚨: might be a pitfall for a beginner
+☑️: This sentence need to be reviewed by an experienced Rust Developper.

 Resources :
 - Rust book : https://doc.rust-lang.org/book/second-edition/index.html